-The 25th anniversary of the Epcot International Food & Wine Festival is happening now through the end of fall.
+The 2021 Epcot Food and Wine festival is going on from July 15-November 20th!
+The 25th anniversary of the Epcot International Food & Wine Festival is happening now (2020) through the end of fall.
 Over 20 signature marketplaces are spread throughout the World Showcase bringing you a variety of food and drinks!

 Explore food and drinks from 6 continents while staying in one Disney park.

 We started our journey around the world showcase by purchasing gift cards for each of us to easily put on our wrist.
 We do this every time we go in order to limit the amount of money we spend since it can add up quickly!

 Gift cards can be purchased at any retail location from what we noticed!

 We ended up putting $75 on each of ours and we were not even close to trying everything!

 We noticed the amount of marketplaces was less than previous years, and I was a little bummed with not seeing Australia, Ireland, and Belgium!
 All three were part of my favorites.